 Chief Executive Officer: Dr James Johnson

-This document is published with the permission of the CEO, Geoscience Australia.
+This product is published with the permission of the CEO, Geoscience Australia.

 Geoscience Australia has tried to make the information in this product as accurate as possible.
 However, it does not guarantee that the information is totally accurate or complete.
 Therefore, you should not solely rely on this information when making a commercial decision.